 Your family must show their passports

 The Swedish Migration Agency must check all your family member's passport before a decision can be made.
-They may therefore need to show their passport at a Swedish embassy or consulate-general if they are outside Sweden, or one of the Migration Agency's service centres if they are in Sweden.
+They may therefore need to show their passport at a Swedish embassy or consulate-general if they are outside Sweden, or at one of the Swedish Migration Agency's service centres if they are in Sweden.

 If your family members needs to show their passport, we will contact them with information on how and when to do so.